ehimen-io/HCI_Notes/Test 1/Notes/Lesson 09 (2.6) - Mental Models.md

 - Mental models are not unique to HCI.
 Also in Edtech.
 No stand and explanation
 - Good representaion show how system works.
 But very challenging

-## Model model in climate control system
-- David's old and new car - Both I dint get a thing.
-Sadly I dont have one!!

 ## 5 Tips: Mental Models For Learnable Interfaces

 Below are five tips to leverage for creating learnable interfaces: (Dix et al)